 - Errors in cosmetic procedure – This may include birth injuries caused by a poorly performed surgical procedure.

-- In the case of “gross negligence,” medical professionals violated their “duty of care.”
-In this situation, a legal proceeding will take place in a court, likely leading to license revocation and suspension of medical professionals.
-In this case, the court may decide to award traumatic birth compensation.
+- When there is gross negligence, medical professionals violated their duty of care.
+In this situation, a legal proceeding will take place in a court, likely leading to licencing revocation and suspension of medical professionals.
+In this case, the court may decide to award traumatic birth injury compensation.

-If your child has suffered birth injury and you wish to initiate a legal case, one of the first things any solicitor will ask you involves describing the extent of the injury suffered by the mother, the baby, or both.
+If your child has suffered a birth injury and you wish to initiate a legal case, one of the first things any solicitor will ask you involves describing the extent of the injury suffered by the mother, the baby, or both.
 This is because the severity of the injury will play a key role in the claim.

 As such, diagnosing the full severity of your injury will be important.
 It’s one of the reasons why we offer clients the chance to have a full evaluation, which we will arrange with a local doctor.
 In doing so, we will be able to fully understand the severity of the injuries caused by your accident.

 The long-term effects of a birth injury can remain hidden until later life.
 Certain conditions can remain hidden until the child reaches maturity.
 The adverse effects on the child’s body can manifest themselves in the various organs of the human body at different stages of life.
 In the most severe instances, this can include defective or malfunctioning organs.
 In less severe cases, it may require surgery for correction.

-Trying to determine the long-term effects of an injury will form part of the compensation claim.
+Trying to determine the long-term effects of an injury will form part of the birth injury compensation claim.
 It is why we arrange medical evaluations for clients, hoping to fully and accurately diagnose any potential medical condition which might reveal itself in later life.
 In doing so, we can be sure that we are seeking the right amount of compensation.

 When an unfortunate incident like a birth injury happens to your close family members, it may be tough for you to handle the situation, let alone fight a legal battle.
 If you find yourself in such a situation, we advise the following steps:

 - Seek a second medical opinion.
 Once you are certain that all of the immediate health concerns are rectified, it can help to seek a second opinion.
-If you need a further evaluation, we can arrange this on your behalf.
+If you need further evaluation, we can arrange this on your behalf.

 - Organise and document any evidence you can.
 If you do not make notes about the evidence, you may forget crucial facts later.